 Like I mentioned earlier, season 3 of BBC’s Robin Hood seemed watchable – and it was!
 Some new characters, and as it turned out, series 3 was the last of the show.
-It was a relief to hear they’d cancelled it because with the season finale the way it was… it would make no sense to continue with a series 4.
+It was a relief to hear they’d cancelled it because with the season finale the way it was it would make no sense to continue with a series 4.
 Anyhoo, here’s a quick run-down of what I thought of the third and final series – spoilers ahead:

 Okay, and the rest of it: I loved the darker feel to the show.
 Gizzy’s new look – GREAT!
 In fact, everyone’s had a wardrobe update THANK GODS – finally they’ve actually decided to dress more time-appropriate!
 Loved the longer hair, the broodiness … yay!
 They should’ve killed Marian off ages ago!
 Although, then again, I believe it would’ve spoiled some lovely scenes in series 2 (re-watching series 1 right now) so … perhaps not. 😉 Robin’s still obnoxious and annoying as usual, so no change there.

 And then there was the turning point.

-At which Gizzy was redeemed… in a way … at least he started grieving Marian properly thanks to Meg, and joined the good guys.
+At which Gizzy was redeemed, in a way … At least he started grieving Marian properly thanks to Meg, and joined the good guys.
 So all the “Gizzy’s good deep down”… well yeah, apparently he was!
-And as it turned out, he and Robin shared a half-brother… who seemed to have inherited the Locksley obnoxious gene.
+And as it turned out, he and Robin shared a half-brother, who seemed to have inherited the Locksley obnoxious gene.
 Crikey.
-Another good reason to end the show right there! >_<
+Another good reason to end the show right there! 😣

-And the ending … blowing up Nottingham Castle with Byzantine fire … with Isabella and the Sheriff (of course sheriff Vasey was never dead!
+And the ending … Blowing up Nottingham Castle with Byzantine fire … with Isabella and the Sheriff (of course Sheriff Vasey (Keith Allen) was never dead!
 Finger twitching or no finger twitching!) – that’s one of the reasons not to continue with a new series.
 Second, is the fact that they killed off Robin Hood, the main character.
 It doesn’t work to continue a show after that fact.
 We all knew Jonas Armstrong was going at the end of that series, so the fact that Robin got to bite the dust wasn’t really a surprise.
-Nice and touching reunion with Marian… and so he died.
+Nice and touching reunion with Marian (Lucy Griffiths) … and so he died.

 At least there are all the episodes leading up to that.
 And North & South.
 Oh, and of course, the Gisborne character – named sir Godfrey for some reason – will be played by Mark Strong in the upcoming Robin Hood movie.
-Mark Strong played Mr. Knightley to Kate Beckinsale’s Emma in the 1996 TV adaptation of Jane Austen’s Emma.
-Soo… that’s pretty good.
+Mark Strong played Mr Knightley to Kate Beckinsale’s Emma in the 1996 TV adaptation of Jane Austen’s Emma.
+Sooo that’s pretty good.
 I think I like that. 🙂

 Series 3 of BBC’s Robin Hood – better than the first two.
 At least the costumes were better.
 Just ended in a bit of a way I disagree with.